|Ascendents.net: Royalties Accounts Manager: Royalties Terms -- (Video Player Help | Watch videos)|

 Who are rightsholders?

 We know that music consists of more than one component; Ascendents.net is committed to seeing that all sides of the music industry are doing well.
 Ascendents.net pays royalties to recording label artists, published songwriters, and music video producers, therefore there are THREE royalty components to an Ascendents.net monetized streaming block: the copyright holder of the MC (musical composition), the SR (sound recording), and lastly, the VR (visual residual).
 When sending royalties to an Ascendents Royalties account, monetized blocks are automatically split three equal ways.
+If multiple accounts are rightsholders, arrange someone to be the administrator for managing claims and adding additional bonus video information.

 What qualifies for royalties?